yazanabuashour/finch/README.md

 - [ ] multi-month select in history page
 - [ ] move all db queries to queries.ts
 - [ ] monthly trend animation on chart is broken
-- [ ] client side validation error messages should be improved